tleefmann/news/README.md

 ### A simple Python based reporting tool for accessing a PostgreSQL database and creating reports

 #### Prequisites for running the reporting tool for the newsdata database:
-1. You need to have Python 3 installed on your machine.
+1. You need to have [Python3](https://www.python.org/) installed on your machine.
-2. You need to have the Python library "psycopg2" installed in your Python environment.
+2. You need to have the Python library [psycopg2](http://initd.org/psycopg/) installed in your Python environment.
 3. You need to have the psql command line tool installed on your machine.

 #### Instructions for running the reporting tool for the newsdata database